 Productive Pacifists: The Rise of Production-Oriented States and Decline of Profit-Motivated Conquest

 47 Pages Posted: 29 May 2019 Last revised: 5 May 2020

 Date Written: March 1, 2019

 Scholarship suggests the profits from conquest have decreased over time.
 Given this, why were some states faster to abandon profit-motivated conquest, and why are some still seeking wealth from territorial control?
 We argue that land-rent dependence influences a regime’s economic preference for territory.
-While autocracies exhibit a stronger preference for territorial conquest, we argue that land-orientation affects the behavior of both autocratic and democratic states.
-The more a state depends on rents extracted from land (i.e. the more land-oriented the economy), the greater its willingness to invest in securing control of territory.
-We develop a novel measure of land-orientation, with 200 years of data, to evaluate the linkages between land-orientation, regime type, and military competition over territory.
+The more a state depends on rents extracted from land (i.e., the more land-oriented the economy), the greater its willingness to invest in securing control of territory.
+We develop a novel measure of land-orientation, with 200 years of data, to evaluate the linkages between land-orientation and military competition over territory.
 Across 160 regression models, we find robust evidence that land-orientation predicts territorial competition.
 These results hold in both democracies and autocracies.
 The global reduction in land-oriented states offers a plausible explanation for the decline in the number of large-scale territorial conquests.
 Our findings also explain why some states retain strong economic motivations for conquest.